 Partner Steven Connors has always had a strong interest in labour and employment law, which allows him to be involved with people on a day-to-day basis, and make a difference in people’s lives.

-His primary practice area is labour and employment from a management perspective – including human rights, occupational health and safety, privacy and education – acting as counsel for employers across Alberta, Northwest Territories and Nunavut, before all levels of the Courts.
+His primary practice area is labour and employment from a management perspective – including human rights, occupational health and safety, privacy and education – acting as counsel for employers across Alberta, the Northwest Territories and Nunavut, before all levels of the Courts.

 In Brownlee’s labour and employment group, the main focus is on providing clients with practical, timely, efficient and cost conscious advice.
 The strength of Brownlee’s team approach is that there is no internal competition.
 “It means that we are working collaboratively for the best interests of clients,” Steve says.
 “Our collaborative approach ensures that the lawyer with the best knowledge for a certain file, is the person doing that work.”